jo2lxq/wafl/WAFL-YOLO/README.md

 The trend graphs are made in `outputs` directory.

 If you want to check the image with infered bounding box, you can use `box_visualization.py` like:
-First, please edit the codes at the end of the file.
-You can select the image with `--source`, the model with `--weights`, and the confidence score threshold with `--conf-thres`.
-Please specify the filename in `data/custom/val2017` for `--source`.

 ```
 python ./utils/bin/box_visualization.py